s-bai/ECM_deoutlier/readme.md

 3. The MATLAB(R) code of the MMA optimizer should be obtained following the instructions published on:
 <https://people.kth.se/~krille/>.

+Please install the CVX toolbox in MATLAB(R) following the directions provided therein.

 After the MMA codes are obtained, please modify Line 195 in "det_lof_2d.m" in folder "NRBTO" with the main function name of the MMA optimizer.

 Also, please modify Line 222 in "nrbto_lof_2d.m" in folder "NRBTO" with the main function name of the MMA optimizer.